Derek-R-S/Dark-Reflective-Mirror/README.md

 First things first, you will need:
 * Mirror, Also install that from Asset Store or github.
 * Download the latest release of Dark Reflective Mirror Unity Package and put that in your project also.
 Download from: [Releases](https://github.com/Derek-R-S/Dark-Reflective-Mirror/releases)
 * DarkRift 2, If you install the Unity Package from the releases you can move on to the setup.
 If you prefer to install DarkRift 2 manually you will need to do a few things.
-Move the DarkRift folder from Assets/DarkRift to Mirror/Runtime/Transports/DarkReflectiveMirror/DarkRift, then you will need to take the Editor folder from both the Client and Server folders inside of the DarkRift folder and put them in the root of your assets.
+First download it from the asset store, then move the DarkRift folder from Assets/DarkRift to Mirror/Runtime/Transports/DarkReflectiveMirror/DarkRift, then you will need to take the Editor folder from both the Client and Server folders inside of the DarkRift folder and put them in the root of your assets.

 #### Setting up the unity project